appsmithorg/appsmith-docs/website/docs/getting-started/tutorials/the-basics/lesson2.md

 description:  Interact with Data in UI
 ---

-# Lesson 2 - Interact with Data in UI
+# Lesson 2 - Work with Data in UI

 This tutorial take you through the process of viewing and editing individual records via forms.

-## View fields for each record
+## View details for each record

 1. From the **Widgets** tab, drag and drop a **Form** widget on the canvas to the right of the Table widget.
 2. Select the title of the Form.
 On the property pane to the right of the screen, in the **Text** property box, change the title from **Form** to `User Details`.